 However, the purpose of critical hits is not to overwhelm players with sickening displays of pointless violence.
 The purpose of these rules is to provide the game with a more realistic system for simulating telling blows and specific injuries.
 At its most basic level, the AD&D combat system is a contest of attrition that all boils down to who runs out of hit points first.
 Critical hits can change that.

 Critical hits occur when a character hits the target by a margin of 5 or more after all adjustments.
-The weapon deals double the base damage rolled (do not double any modifiers for Strength, specialization, or magic).
-Then, if the victim fails a saving throw vs. death, a specific injury occurs.
+The weapon deals double the base damage rolled (do not double any modifiers for Strength, specialization, or magic), and a specific injury may occur.
 However, the effects are determined by four factors: the type of weapon compared to the type of target, the location of the hit, and a roll for the injury’s severity.

 Weapon and Creature Types